Yousuf Shaaban (actor): Career

-Then in 1972, Shaaban co-starred in Paris and Love with Salah Zulfikar and Sabah.
+In 1972, Shaaban co-starred in Paris and Love with Salah Zulfikar and Sabah.
 His next role was in Sun and Fog in 1973, A Woman With a Bad Reputation in 1973 with Shams al-Baroudi and Mahmoud Yacine, Malatily Bathhouse in 1973, The Bullet is Still in My Pocket in 1974, The Guilty in 1975 with Hussein Fahmy, Salah Zulfikar and Soheir Ramzi.
 Days in London in 1976 with Samira Tewfik, Remember Me in 1978 with Naglaa Fathi, The Iron Woman in 1987 with Naglaa Fathi and Farouk al-Fishawy, Fakhfakhino in 2009, The Elephant on Handkerchief in 2011 with Talaat Zakaria, and The Fourth Pyramid in 2016.
 He announced his retirement in 2017.
 However, he later returned to acting, in which he had a role in Esh Al-Dababir, which was filmed in Beirut in early 2021.

 Personal life

 He was married four times, in which he had one son and two daughters.
-He first married an actress, Leila Taher, for four years.
+He first married an actress, Laila Taher, for four years.
 Then he married Nadia Chirine, daughter of Fawzia Fuad of Egypt, with whom he had a daughter, Sinai.
 He later married another actress, Seham Fathi.
 In 1989, he married a Kuwaiti, Iman Shreaan, with whom he had another daughter, Zainab, and a son, Murad.